 - FOCI risk assessment – using the research undertaken to answer the questionnaire, the full assessment will consider jurisdiction hazard against organisational exposure, FOCI activity risks and possible treatment options.

-Foreign Ownership, Control, or Influence (FOCI) risk refers to the ability for vendors to be directed by a foreign government either through:
+Foreign Ownership, Control, or Influence (FOCI) risk is the ability for vendors to be directed by a foreign government either through:

 - direct ownership channels